TapResearch/slate/source/includes/_campaign.md

 days_in_field | Integer | Number of days this campaign will be in the field.
 This value will be used to estimate feasibility for each associated campaign quota.
-Default value is 5. supported_devices | Integer Array | Pass in 0 (tablet), 1 (mobile), and/or 2 (desktop). max_daily_completes | Integer | Number of completes that will be allowed per day for this campaign.
+Default value is 5. supported_devices | Integer Array | Pass in 0 (tablet), 1 (mobile), and/or 2 (desktop). max_daily_completes | Integer | Number of completes that will be allowed per day for this campaign. reentry_interval | Integer | Time allowed for a respondent to re-enter this campaign.
+Never - null, Unlimited - 0, Days - number

 ## Update a campaign